 This point is especially pertinent from a political economy perspective.
-As it implies an interdisciplinary approach, it necessarily takes into consideration not only different sources but also different conceptions of evidence.
-In order to assess the complex interplay between economics and education, this chapter will need

-Even the (apparently) simplest of relationships are mediated in ways that make context crucial for final outcomes. to cover research questions at a number of different levels - from more straightforward questions associated with the impact of certain models of educational financing on the enrolment of students in HE, to broader questions concerning the ways in which neoliberal policy trends condition the changing roles of public and private education providers in different contexts.
+As it implies an inter-disciplinary approach, it necessarily takes into consideration not only different sources but also different conceptions of evidence.
+In order to assess the complex interplay between economics and education, this chapter will need to cover research questions at a number of different levels - from more straightforward questions associated with the impact of certain models of educational financing on the enrolment of students in HE, to broader questions concerning the ways in which neoliberal policy trends condition the changing roles of public and private education providers in different contexts.
 While quantitative data (e.g. educational statistics) are crucial to answering the first kind of question, answering the second kind of question requires evidence of a different nature, including critical policy studies.
 In the latter case (and as emphasized by the interpretivist tradition in the social sciences), it becomes obvious that researchers' perceptions are an inescapable part of the analysis and its results.
 Since this is an inevitable condition, it does not detract from the scientific validity of such studies.
 It means, however, that we have to 'control' for potential bias by including a broad range of studies in our assessment, rather than basing our conclusions on the findings of a single author.